-From the beginning of your pregnancy, there are breasts changes you should expect.
-These breast changes are normal because they are evolving and preparing for the arrival of your baby.
+From the beginning of your pregnancy, there are breast changes you should expect.
+These changes are normal because your breasts are evolving and preparing for the arrival of your baby.

 What breast changes during pregnancy can I expect?

 There are a number of breasts changes during pregnancy that you should expect.

 These pregnancy related breast changes include the following:

 - Darkening of nipples and areolas (the skin around your nipples) due to hormones that affect pigmentation of the skin

 - Darkened veins along your breasts (due to increased blood supply to your breasts)

 - Your breasts may start leaking a yellowish, thick substance known as colostrum